 Cape Town is a dream come true for many travellers.
-Often referred to as South Africa’s Mother City, its beauty will far exceed your expectations with a larger than life spectacle of sea, mountains, and culture.
+Often referred to as South Africa’s Mother City, its beauty will far exceed your expectations.
+Expect a larger than life spectacle of sea, mountains, and culture!
 As your feet touch down on this spectacular city, don’t miss a city tour for the best way through the rich historical sights and urban excitement buzzing around you.

-Against the colossal backdrop of Table Mountain which never fails to impress, you can wonder among one of the most vibrant neighborhoods, Bo Kaap, once known as the Malay Quarter.
-In a melting pot of Malaysian, African, and Indian culture, the colourful architecture, food and music you see is deeply rooted to the area.
+Against the colossal backdrop of Table Mountain which never fails to impress, you can wonder among one of the most vibrant neighbourhoods.
+This is Bo Kaap, once known as the Malay Quarter.
+In a melting pot of Malaysian, African, and Indian culture, the colourful architecture, food and music is deeply rooted to the area.
 Other highlights include the Castle of Good Hope – a 17th century bastion fort and the oldest surviving colonial building in South Africa and of course, Cape Town City Hall, where on 11 February 1990 Nelson Mandela first spoke after his release from prison.

 If you are looking for a place to rest and relax after this insightful tour, the Company Gardens is one of the most beautiful green spaces in the heart of the city, not to mention the beaches of Camps Bay and Clifton are easily accessible.

 One of the New 7 Wonders of the World, Table Mountain never fails to captivate first-time visitors.
 The shape of Table Mountain alone is one of the most iconic sights of South Africa with its distinctive flat top, spanning more than 3 kilometers.
 You can nod to close allies, the Devil’s Peak and Lion’s Head directly on either side of this monumental mountain.
 Whether it’s covered in a blanket of rolling clouds above, or lit up brightly against clear blue skies, it is a spectacular sight to watch from below and of course, above!